vinitapenmatsa/Follow-The-White-Rabbit/README.md

 Solution can be divided in 3 parts / 3 levels of optimization.

- 1. Building a Minified Dictionary ( optimizing by dicarding all the imopossible words )<br/>
+ 1. Building a Minified Dictionary ( optimizing by discarding all the impossible words )<br/>

   - At this level , I've assumed that the following words are useless
       - words whose length > length of the given phrase